BrettBinnersley/csc205_project/readme.txt

 Features added:
+Scene for managing all objects and their interactions.
-Dynamically create & destroy objects (using polymorphism) Static & Dynamic Objects
+Dynamically create & destroy objects in the scene at any time.
+Static & Dynamic Objects.
-Dynamic Collision System.
+Dynamic & Robust Collision System.
 Depths for the objects (render order).
-[Layering supported] Particle Systems for optimized render speed.
+Particle Systems for optimized render speed.
+Transparent rendering of images.
+Rotations.

 Framerate limiter (set to 60 in the constants) Thread-safe event system.
 (Using concurrent data structures)